spryker/spryker-docs/docs/marketplace/dev/front-end/project-structure.md

 ## Module structure

-Below you can find a general structure of every front-end module in the Spryker Marketplace:
+Below you can find a general structure of every frontend module in the Spryker Marketplace:

 - MODULE_NAME
     - src/Spryker/Zed/MODULE_NAME
-        - Presentation - this is the namespace where the marketplace front-end-related files are located.
+        - Presentation - this is the namespace where the marketplace frontend-related files are located.
             - Components - all Angular files are located here.
                 - entry.ts - registers all Angular NgModules via `registerNgModule` from `@mp/zed-ui/app/registry`
                 - app - contains Angular components and services.